Want to lose weight or get fit? Millions of people have this as their main aim for the year.

 Strength and Flex is a series of podcasts from the NHS, with videos to show how the exercises should be done.
 These are a gentle introduction, with the final podcast being suitable for doing regularly when you have finished the program.

-Here is another great site from the NHS, with games that will encourage your kids to be more active Change 4 Life – fun ideas for kids.
-It also has a lot of recipes, all easy to make and using just a few common ingredients, including ones for fussy eaters and ideas for lunchboxes.
+- Change 4 Life – fun ideas for kids.
+Another great site from the NHS – it also has a lot of recipes, all easy to make and using just a few common ingredients, including ones for fussy eaters and ideas for lunchboxes.